Johanne101/holberton-solidity-project/assignment/ASSIGNMENT.md

 Bonus points:

+- allow marketplace contract to collect a fee on every NFT sale, allow owner to withdraw fee
 - allow smart contract to interact with exchange to deposit, buy, sell, withdraw
 - allow 3rd party tokens (allow someone to bid in another token than ETH such as USDC, DAI, LINK, etc)
 - allow user to deposit/withdraw multiple NFTs